 For all up-to-date information and current conversations please visit and 'like' our Facebook page.

 The St James & Bartonsham Community Association is completely run by volunteers as is solely dependent on the kind donations and funding from our community for the events that we put on.
-If you are able to donate, please make your cheque payable
+If you are able to donate but you don't have a PayPal account, please contact Elaine regarding cash/cheque donations.

 What can we do...?